HP Mini: 2133

-Mini 1000 and Compaq Mini 700
+1000 and 700

 The HP Mini 1000 is a netbook by HP, adapting that company's HP 2133 Mini-Note PC education/business netbook for the consumer market.
 A similar but cheaper model named the HP Compaq Mini 700 will also be available in some regions with different cosmetics.
 A special edition machine, the HP Mini 1000 Vivienne Tam Edition, designed in collaboration with Vivienne Tam is also available.
 The three computers have similar specifications.

 Specifications

-Processor and memory — The HP Mini 1000 uses a 1.60 GHz Intel Atom N270 Processor and includes 1 GB of DDR2-533 memory with support for up to 2GB.
+Processor and memory — The HP Mini 1000 uses a 1.60 GHz Intel Atom N270 Processor and includes 1 GB of DDR2-533 memory with support for up to 2 GB.
 The Mini has only one slot for RAM.
-Due to Microsoft's restrictions, the XP versions were only sold with 1GB of RAM, but a user can easily upgrade to 2GB by accessing the slot on the bottom of the computer and replacing the module.
+Due to Microsoft's restrictions, the XP versions were only sold with 1 GB of RAM, but a user can easily upgrade to 2 GB by accessing the slot on the bottom of the computer and replacing the module.

-Storage — The HP Mini 1000 shipped with either a 16/32GB SSD or a 60/80GB 1.8" hard disk drive.
-The HP Mini 1000 Mi Edition was also available with an 8GB SSD.
+Storage — The HP Mini 1000 shipped with either a 16/32 GB SSD or a 60/80 GB 1.8" hard disk drive.
+The HP Mini 1000 Mi Edition was also available with an 8 GB SSD.
 A ZIF SATA connector is used as opposed to standard PATA/SATA connector cables.

 Motherboard — The motherboard uses the Intel 945GSE northbridge chipset and Intel ICH7M southbridge.
 The motherboard model is HP361A.
 The northbridge component provides the integrated Intel GMA950 graphics core.

 Display — The Mini features either an 8.9- or 10.1-inch LED-backlit display.
 The 8.9" display has a resolution of 1024x600 pixels, the 10.1" is 1024x576 (10.2" @ 1024x600 is no longer sold).
 Both models feature stereo speakers, a webcam, and a single audio jack for both mic and headphones.
 Both the unit and the dock connector can carry a VGA connection.
 A first-party adaptor is available from the HP online store.

 Power — A 3-cell battery is included as standard.
 A 6-cell battery can be ordered as an accessory, or (with the Mini 1000 and Digital Clutch only) chosen in place of the 3-cell battery during configuration.
 The 3-cell and 6-cell batteries provide up to 3 hours and 6 hours of run-time, respectively.

 Connectivity — In addition to the aforementioned card reader, the system has two standard USB ports, a 10/100 Mbit Ethernet port, a single 3.5mm audio in/out mini-jack, and a power connector.
 The Mini 1000 also has a proprietary dock connector which can carry VGA, USB, RJ-45 (over USB), analogue audio in/out, and power.
 An 802.11b/g wireless NIC (Broadcom BCM4312) is included for Wi-Fi, while Bluetooth 2.0+EDR and a built-in HSDPA modem are options.
 It can be connected to Verizon for a one- or two-year contract.